>

 $ bwa mem -t 4 genome.fa reads.fastq.gz > output.sam

-It is convenient to convert the output SAM file to a BAM file and sort it, so run the following commands.
+Since it is convenient to convert the output SAM file to a BAM file and sort it, run the following commands.

 $ samtools view -bS output.sam > output.bam $ samtools sort output.bam > output.sorted.bam $ samtools index output.sorted.bam

-The index created by samtools index is required for viewing in genome browsers such as IGV and for many downstream analysis tools.
+The index created by samtools index is needed for viewing data in genome browsers like IGV and is also required by many downstream analysis tools.

 About BWA-MEM2

-BWA-MEM2 is the successor to BWA-MEM and can perform mapping faster than BWA-MEM.
-The usage is nearly identical to BWA-MEM.
+BWA-MEM2 is the successor to BWA-MEM and performs mapping significantly faster.
+Its usage is nearly identical to BWA-MEM.

 $ conda install -c bioconda bwa-mem2

-Build the index and run mapping as follows.
+Build the index and perform mapping as follows.

 $ bwa-mem2 index genome.fa $ bwa-mem2 mem -t 4 genome.fa reads1.fastq.gz reads2.fastq.gz > output.sam

-It produces the same results as BWA-MEM, but with significantly improved processing speed.
-Consider using BWA-MEM2 especially when working with large-scale data.
+The results are identical to BWA-MEM, but processing speed is substantially improved.
+Consider using BWA-MEM2 especially when working with large-scale datasets.

 RNA-Seq Data Analysis Software